MOSFET: Single-type

 This analog switch uses a four-terminal symmetrical MOSFET of either P or N type.

 In the case of an n-type switch, the body is connected to the most negative supply (usually GND) and the gate is used as the switch control.
 Whenever the gate voltage exceeds the source voltage by at least a threshold voltage, the MOSFET conducts.
 The higher the voltage, the more the MOSFET can conduct.
-An nMOS switch passes all voltages less than V_{gate} − V_{thresold_nMOS}, but passes lower voltages better than higher ones.
+An nMOS switch passes all voltages less than V_{gate} − V_{threshold_nMOS}, but passes lower voltages better than higher ones.
 When the switch is conducting, it typically operates in the linear (or ohmic) mode of operation, since the source and drain voltages will typically be nearly equal.

 In the case of a pMOS, the body is connected to the most positive voltage, and the gate is brought to a lower potential to turn the switch on.
-The pMOS switch passes all voltages higher than V_{gate} − V_{thresold_pMOS} (note: enhancement-mode pMOS FETs have a negative threshold voltage), but passes higher voltages better than lower ones.
+The pMOS switch passes all voltages higher than V_{gate} − V_{threshold_pMOS} (note: enhancement-mode pMOS FETs have a negative threshold voltage), but passes higher voltages better than lower ones.

 Dual-type (CMOS)

 The CMOS analog switch passes the signal through both a pMOS (QP) and an nMOS (QN).
 When ST is high, the switch provides a low resistance between UA and UB, either of which could be considered the input or output.

 This "complementary" or CMOS type of switch uses one pMOS and one nMOS FET connected in parallel to counteract the limitations of the single-type switch.
 When used in digital logic it is called a transmission gate.
 The FETs have their drains and sources connected in parallel, the body of the pMOS is connected to the high potential (Vpos in diagram) and the body of the nMOS is connected to the low potential (Vneg).
 To turn the switch on, the gate of the pMOS is driven to the low potential and the gate of the nMOS is driven to the high potential.
-For voltages between Vpos − V_{thresold_nMOS} and Vneg − V_{thresold_pMOS}, both FETs conduct the signal, though with the nMOS passing lower voltages better while the pMOS passes higher voltages better.
-For voltages less than Vneg − V_{thresold_pMOS}, the nMOS conducts alone.
-For voltages greater than Vpos − V_{thresold_nMOS}, the pMOS conducts alone.
+For voltages between Vpos − V_{threshold_nMOS} and Vneg − V_{threshold_pMOS}, both FETs conduct the signal, though with the nMOS passing lower voltages better while the pMOS passes higher voltages better.
+For voltages less than Vneg − V_{threshold_pMOS}, the nMOS conducts alone.
+For voltages greater than Vpos − V_{threshold_nMOS}, the pMOS conducts alone.

 The voltage limits for this switch are the gate-source, gate-drain and source-drain voltage limits for both FETs.
 Also, the pMOS is typically two to three times wider than the nMOS, so the switch will be balanced for speed in the two directions.

 Tri-state circuitry sometimes incorporates a CMOS MOSFET switch on its output to provide for a low-ohmic, full-range output when on, and a high-ohmic, mid-level signal when off.